-Legislation enabling the creation of regional districts was introduced in 1965.
-There are currently 27 regional districts, which cover the majority of the province, except for the Stikine region in the northwest and the Northern Rockies Regional Municipality in the northeast.
-The legislative powers and requirements for regional districts are contained mainly in the Local Government Act.
+Legislation enabling creation of regional districts was introduced in 1965.
+There are currently 27 regional districts, covering the majority of the province, except for the Stikine region in the northwest and the Northern Rockies Regional Municipality in the northeast.
+Legislative powers and requirements for regional districts are set out mainly in the Local Government Act.

-Regional districts are made up of municipalities (referred to as member municipalities) and unincorporated areas (referred to as electoral areas).
+Regional districts are made up of municipalities, unincorporated areas (electoral areas), and treaty First Nations where applicable.
 The only exception is the Central Coast Regional District, which consists entirely of electoral areas.
-The individual jurisdictions that comprise a regional district work together to enable the organization to fulfill its purposes as service providers, administrative agencies and federations.
+The individual jurisdictions that comprise a regional district work together to enable the organization to fulfill its purposes as service provider, administrative agency, and federation.

-Northern Rockies Regional Municipality was incorporated under exceptional provisions, with a governance structure tailored to the unique geography of the area.
-Covering a vast area, it includes the former Town of Fort Nelson, few small rural communities, and significant dispersed resource extraction industries previously included in a regional district.
+Northern Rockies Regional Municipality is incorporated under exceptional provisions, with a governance structure tailored to its unique geography.
+Covering a vast area, it includes the former Town of Fort Nelson, small rural communities, and significant dispersed resource extraction industries.
 The regional municipality performs a hybrid of functions normally held by regional districts and municipalities.